 Part 1: Load the FAQ documents

 We start with retrieval before we touch any agent framework.
-The agent needs a tool that can answer course-specific questions, and the simplest tool is a search function over the FAQ.
+The agent needs a tool that can answer course-specific questions, and the simplest such tool is a search function over the FAQ.

 import requests